alexandertrefz/essence/packages/vscode-extension/README.md

 Parameter, and backtick spans read as code.
 Pressing Enter inside a `§§` block continues it; a `§` note is left alone, since most of them are one line.

-Format Document runs `esfmt`.
-Essence files default to tabs, a ruler at column 80 and `esfmt` as their formatter, which is what the formatter itself assumes.
+Format Document runs the same formatter as `essence format`, in the Language Server rather than as a second process.
+Essence files default to tabs, a ruler at column 80 and this extension as their formatter, which is what the formatter itself assumes.

 Snippets cover the language: `namespace`, `protocol`, `choice`, `overload`, `match`, `doc` and the rest.